wellbutteredtoast/neon-skies/DEVLOG.md

 The shaders appear to not work without assets, since I still haven't done art, I'll have to come back to this later on.
 I did learn that the shaders are written in `OpenGL ES 1.0` shader language, which is helpful.
 I also learned that some shaders can be quite complex, so for th time being I'll just avoid shadering stuff.

 I got something to render on the player, progress!
 So now I'll need to start making proper art once I'm started in uni.
-Until then I'm gonna start working on a basic NPC like system, complete with pathing and everything!
+Until then I'm gonna start working on a basic NPC like system, complete with pathing and everything! ...A couple hours later, the NPC system base is a lot more functional as of now.
+We have NPCs that stand, walk, and chase.
+Right now it's good!
+Well, I broke it, I'll fix it tonight!